Competitive Drive: Wichita State thrower overcomes adversity, breaks school records

 “Looking at the top 100 charts, I was really trying to just pass 95th place or 90th place… something really low,” said Bryan.

-Now, the Wamego, Kan. native is making it into the top ten, and will be one of two Wichita State track and field athletes to represent the program at the NCAA Track and Field Championships in Eugene, Ore.
+Now, the Wamego native is making it into the top 10 and will be one of two Wichita State track and field athletes to represent the program at the NCAA Track and Field Championships in Eugene, Ore.

 “My goal at the meet is just to get on the podium,” said Bryan.